 Tangy-sweet pickled red onions are an irresistible topping for everything from street tacos to curry.
-This Quick Pickled Red Onion recipe can be made in about 5 minutes and eaten as quickly at 30 minutes!
+Make this easy recipe in about 5 minutes and enjoy as soon as 30 minutes later!
+No canning required.

 If you’ve eaten street tacos you’ve noticed bright pink onions (or maybe you didn’t even know they were onions) topping them.

 I’m sure they caught your attention because they add a wonderful flavor and bite to whatever they are eaten on along with that beautiful eye-catching color.